maziac/DeZog/design/ZxNextInterface.md

 	dec sp
 	pop bc
 ~~~
-If an NMI occurs during or after manipulation of the SP the PC is written to the stack, overwriting the previous value:
+If an NMI occurs during or after increasing the SP the PC is written to the stack, overwriting the previous value:
 ~~~
 	push bc
 	inc sp